 The thing is, this state of reflection helps us acknowledge our trajectory in the timeline we call life and gives us insight into where we should be heading next during 2020.

-Furthermore, as we find ourselves at the beginning of -not only a new year but a new decade, we made it our goal to create a list of five things we would recommend looking into for 2020.
+As we find ourselves at the beginning of -not only a new year but a new decade, we made it our goal to create a list of five things we would recommend looking into for 2020.
 So you can start this year with a renewed mindset, and set a solid base for an incredible decade ahead!

 Welcome to the 20s, old sport.

 Have you ever seen the show Hoarders?
 In case you haven’t, it documents cases of people that accumulate things at home.
-From people keeping newspapers since the early 2000s to mountains of random objects.
+From people keeping newspapers since the early 80s to mountains of random objects.
 The saddest part is that it's extremely hard for them to let go.
 And the truth is, sometimes we can also be hoarders.
-Our first tip is to declutter, to let go of any useless baggage that you’re currently storing.
-This goes from the things inside your house, but also those within your soul.
-We don’t want to enter this new year with pockets full of things, emotions or people that we don’t need.
+Our first tip is to declutter, to let go of any useless baggage that you’re storing.
+This goes from the things inside your house, but also those within you.
+We don’t want to enter this new year with pockets full of things, emotions or people we don’t need.
 We want to create space for better and bigger things to come.

 One of the few things the app world has taught us has been to update.
 But how does this translate to the real world?
 Pretty easy.
 Treat yourself to brand new gadgets.
 It could be a new computer, smartphone, or a smartwatch.
 At the same time don’t be afraid to upgrade by investing in software or apps.
 Some examples are phone apps such as Superhuman (email management), Shine text (mental health), Pocketbook (budgeting).